Jetty Bones: 2020–present: Push Back

 Galluzzo was scheduled to support Tiny Moving Parts on their spring North American tour alongside Belmont and Capstan in March 2020, but the tour was cut short due to the COVID-19 pandemic; she instead began posting bonus content to her Patreon page.
 She had also been scheduled to support Stand Atlantic on their North American tour later in the year alongside Trash Boat and Super Whatevr.
 On October 9, she released a new single entitled "Taking Up Space", produced by John Fields and with an accompanying music video directed by Lindsey Byrnes and Dani Okon.
 The song was named by Mikael Wood of the Los Angeles Times as one of the 50 best songs of 2020.

 On January 22, 2021, Galluzzo released another single and music video, "That's All", which was simultaneously revealed as the second single (after "Taking Up Space") from her upcoming Rise Records debut album, Push Back.
 She once again worked with Byrnes and Okon for the video.
 A third single, "Nothing", with a video directed by Mark Eschleman, was released on February 23 via Nylon magazine.
 Push Back was released on February 26 via Rise Records, with Fields producing and featuring Heart Attack Man's Eric Egan on the song "Bad Time".
 In August she performed at the Sound Valley Summer Music Festival in Dayton alongside local acts including the Raging Nathans, Nightbeast, and K.Carter.

+On March 3, 2023, Galluzzo released a new album, "Songs I Wrote Instead of Killing Myself (The Pandemos)".

+On September 8, 2024, Galluzzo released a single, "Rain's Comin'".